heroku/platform-api/README.md

     "updated_at"=>"2014-03-13T04:24:46Z"}
 ```

-Hopefully this has given you a taste of how the client works!
+Hopefully this has given you a taste of how the client works.
 If you have
-questions please feel free to file issues!
+questions please feel free to file issues.

 ### Debugging